rpmuller/ePubs/WesternPhilosophy.md

 vision; for that which illumines the Soul is that which it is to see just as it is by the sun's own light that we see the sun.

-But how is this to be accomplished?
+> But how is this to be accomplished?
-Cut away everything/' 1
+> Cut away everything.[^132]

+[^132]: Enneads, V, 3, 17.

 The experience of "ecstasy" (standing outside one's own body) happened frequently to Plotinus:

-Many times it has happened: Lifted out of the body into myself; becoming external to all other things and self-encentered; beholding a marvellous beauty; then, more than ever, assured of community with the loftiest order; enacting the noblest life, acquiring identity with the divine; stationing within It by having attained that activity; poised above whatsoever in the Intellectual is less than the Supreme: yet, there comes the moment of descent from intellection to reasoning, and after that sojourn in the divine, I ask myself how it happens that I can now be descending, and how did the Soul ever enter into my body, the Soul which even within the body, is the high thing it has shown itself to be.
-1
+> Many times it has happened: Lifted out of the body into myself;
+> becoming external to all other things and self-encentered; beholding
+> a marvellous beauty; then, more than ever, assured of community with
+> the loftiest order; enacting the noblest life, acquiring identity
+> with the divine; stationing within It by having attained that
+> activity; poised above whatsoever in the Intellectual is less than
+> the Supreme: yet, there comes the moment of descent from
+> intellection to reasoning, and after that sojourn in the divine, I
+> ask myself how it happens that I can now be descending, and how did
+> the Soul ever enter into my body, the Soul which even within the
+> body, is the high thing it has shown itself to be.[^133]

+[^133]: IV, 8, 1.

 This brings us to Soul, the third and lowest member of the Trinity.
-Soul, though inferior to nous, is the author of all living things; it made the sun and moon and stars, and the whole visible world.
+Soul, though inferior to _nous_, is the author of all living things; it made the sun and moon and stars, and the whole visible world.
 It is the offspring of the Divine Intellect.
-It is double: there is an inner soul, intent on nous, and another, which faces the external.
+It is double: there is an inner soul, intent on _nous_, and another, which faces the external.
 The latter is associated with a downward movement, in which the Soul generates its image, which is Nature and the world of sense.
-The Stoics had identified Nature with God, but

-1 Eimtadt, V, 3, 17.
-2 IV, 8, i

-3'4

-PLOTINU8

-Plotinus regards it as the lowest sphere, something emanating from the Soul when it forgets to look upward towards nous.
+The Stoics had identified Nature with God, but Plotinus regards it as the lowest sphere, something emanating from the Soul when it forgets to look upward towards _nous_.
 This might suggest the Gnostic view that the visible world is evil, but Plotinus does not take this view.
 The visible world is beautiful, and is the abode of blessed spirits; it is only less good than the